 "The sheet music in this digital collection has been selected from the Sheet Music Collection at the John Hay Library at Brown University.
 The full collection consists of approximately 500,000 items, of which perhaps 250,000 are currently available for use.
-It is one of the largest collections of sheet music in any library in the United States.
-The sheet music, primarily vocal music of American imprint, dates from the 18th century to the present day, with the largest concentration of titles in the period 1840-1950."
+It is one of the largest collections of sheet music in any library in the United States. "

 "This site features 341 motion pictures, 81 disc sound recordings, and other related materials, such as photographs and original magazine articles.
 Cylinder sound recordings will be added to this site in the near future.
 In addition, histories are given of Edison's involvement with motion pictures and sound recordings, as well as a special page focusing on the life of the great inventor.
 Prolific inventor Thomas Alva Edison (1847-1931) has had a profound impact on modern life.
 In his lifetime, the "Wizard of Menlo Park" patented 1,093 inventions, including the phonograph, the kinetograph (a motion picture camera), and the kinetoscope (a motion picture viewer).
 Edison managed to become not only a renowned inventor, but also a prominent manufacturer and businessman through the merchandising of his inventions.
 The collections in the Library of Congress's Motion Picture, Broadcasting and Recorded Sound Division contain an extraordinary range of the surviving products of Edison's entertainment inventions and industries."